Men of War (video game): Allied Campaign

 In the finale of the Allied Campaign, the group arrives at the American base during the night in the mission 'Turning Point'.
 The group warns the commander of the base about the imminent German attack.
 The base is full of various British and American armaments, such as tanks and guns.
 The garrison, however, is undermanned and pressured for time to prepare.
-Only a few of the armaments are able to be used in the initial defense, however the Allied troops manage to hold off the initial wave of attackers with somewhat heavy losses of their own in a bloody, action filled battle.
+Only a few of the armaments are able to be used in the initial defense, but the Allied troops manage to hold off the initial wave of attackers with somewhat heavy losses of their own in a bloody, action filled battle.
 After holding off various waves of attackers, the Allies receive some reinforcements which are quickly put to use.
 More waves of attackers arrive, including heavy armored Tiger tanks.
 After holding off another group of attackers, the defense uses the time to repair damaged vehicles or replace destroyed vehicles with new ones, possibly even making use of captured superior Tiger tanks.
 The battle continues, with another large group of German attackers coming in multiple waves.
 After the final defense concludes, the Allies reorganize and regroup to prepare for an assault on the remaining German troops, who have fallen back and taken up their own defense.
 Using repaired, captured or left over vehicles, the Allies go forward and attack the German defense with use of strategy and tactics to overcome the numerically superior German's.
 Once the assault concludes with an Allied victory, the campaign ends with success.